stuartj073/rate-my-record/README.md

 The review content was largely just grabbed from [wikipedia](https://www.wikipedia.org/) pages along with some interviews from the [Guardian](https://www.theguardian.com/international) and [Fact](https://www.factmag.com/).
 In doing so it allowed me to work on the more fundamental aspects of the project whilst saving time having to write up many fictional reviews.

+In the meantime, I have sent the site URL to more friends and family, which I hope will start to share and find music with many others online.

 ### Acknowledgements
 I'd like to place on record my sincere thanks to my mentor Cans Succulu.
 Cans was always on hand for any issue I had with the project and I am very grateful for his efforts and insight into how I could improve the overall functioning and look of the game.